-Here’s what I want to know: what’s the impact of such change acceleration on brand-building?
+Here’s what we wanted to know: what’s the impact of such change acceleration on brand-building?
 And, what can brands do now for future success?
-I challenged my colleagues – by video call, of course – to think about it from their area of expertise.
 Here’s what we’ve predicted:

 “Brands must be for more than showing off, because social isolation is making us rethink our purchasing behaviour.
 Like what is necessary and what isn’t.
-We’ve realised that brands need a purpose, and we want them to make a meaningful commitment to demonstrating it.”
-Markus I Account Manager
+People realise that brands need a purpose, and we want them to make a meaningful commitment to demonstrating it.”
+Markus I CLIENT DIRECTOR

 “No sports.
 No concerts.
 No cinema.
-With the temporary entertainment breakdown, amateurs are becoming experts in their interests.
-Brands that enable professional results are heroes.”
-Christopher I Account Manager
+With the temporary entertainment breakdown in 2020, amateurs became experts in their interests.
+Brands that enabled professional results were heroes.”
+CHRISTOPHER I CLIENT DIRECTOR

 Spending their money selectively, consumers are buying less – but expecting way more.
 The good news: they’re willing to give more for unique experiences and high performance.
 Also, with more free time, they’re “professionalising” their interests.
 Take bicycles.
 Sales exploded in lockdown, particularly in the e-bike segment.
 Despite the higher price tag, people will invest if it contributes to a meaningful lifestyle change.